Financial Aid Offer Information

 • Student Loan: Funds offered to the student that must eventually be paid back to the lender by the student.

-1 - Federal Direct Student Loan: Loan funds provided to the student by the U.S. Department of Education, through the school.
+1 - Federal Direct Student Loan: Also known as the Direct Loan Program, which allows eligible students and parents to borrow directly from the U.S. Department of Education at participating colleges or universities.
+Federal student loans include Direct Subsidized, Direct Unsubsidized and the Direct PLUS programs for parents of dependent students and graduate or professional students.
+Loan funds provided to the student by the U.S. Department of Education, through the school.
 Repayment of principal begins six months after the borrower ceases to be a student on at least a half-time basis.
 The Free Application for Federal Student Aid (FAFSA) is the annual application.
 There are two types of Federal Direct Student Loans: subsidized and unsubsidized.
 Students with financial need can qualify for a subsidized loan, and the government pays the interest on the loan while the student remains enrolled at least half time.
 Students who don't demonstrate financial need qualify for an unsubsidized loan and interest accrues while the student is in school.

 2 -Federal Parent Loan (PLUS): A federal loan program that allows parents who have no adverse credit history to apply for up to the Cost of Attendance each year, less any financial aid.
 PLUS loans must be repaid with interest.